 RACE Application Status:

-This program will be submitted (but not yet approved) for 24.5 hours of continuing education credit in jurisdictions which recognize RACE approval.
+This program has been approved for 24.5 hours of continuing education credit in jurisdictions which recognize RACE approval.

 Harold Schott, DVM, PhD, DACVIM (LAIM)Professor, Large Animal Clinical Sciences

 Dr. Harold Schott received his DVM degree in 1984 from The Ohio State University College of Veterinary Medicine.
 He started his career with three years in private equine practice in Southern California.
 He subsequently pursued advanced training by completing a residency in equine internal medicine and a PhD in equine exercise physiology at Washington State University.
 Dr. Schott became an ACVIM LAIM Diplomate in 1992.